 MA 3D Animation for Film & Games

 The program is a part-time master’s degree with 120 credit points over two years.
 During the lecture period students will attend 12 hours of seminars, lectures and mentoring sessions per week.
 These will take place on Mondays (all day) and Wednesday evenings.
 The self-study time varies, but students should plan for at least 12 hours per week to do their project work and to prepare for or follow up on classes.

 Students are explicitly encouraged to pursue their career in the media industry while taking part in the program.
 Based on experience the working hours should, however, not exceed 24 hours per week.

 Citizens of member states of the European Union, the European Economic Area (EEA) – that is Norway, Iceland and Liechtenstein – as well as Switzerland have equal legal status on the labor market as German citizens.
 This means that they have the same access to the labor market as German students and are permitted to work as much as they would like to without having to obtain prior approval of German authorities.
 Students are advised, however, not to work longer than 20 hours a week, as you would have to pay social insurance contributions should you exceed this number of hours.

 International students from countries which are NOT member states of the EU, the EEA or Switzerland are normally permitted to work 120 full or 240 half days per year if they are in possession of a valid residence permit for Germany.
 The immigration office will record these provisions in your residence permit.
 Should you wish to work more days per year, you will need to obtain approval from your immigration office and the German Federal Employment Agency.

-FINANCIAL ASSISTANCE FOR FURTHER EDUCATIONAL PROGRAMS
+FINANCIAL ASSISTANCE FOR PROFESSIONAL TRAINING PROGRAMS

 Bildungsprämie (The Grant Voucher of the Continuing Education Grant)